Nordix/website-source/content/board/christopher_price.md

 +++
 name = "Christopher Price"
-affiliation = "Ericsson Software Technology" type = "Platinum Representative"
+affiliation = "Ericsson Software Technology" image = "christopherprice.jpg"
+type = "Platinum Representative"
 +++

-I am focused on, and passionate about, open source technologies for next generation networks.
-Primarily a developer my career has been focused on building and deploying networking technologies for global and carrier networks, more recently my attention has turned to open source community and technology advancement.

-A strong believer in collaborative development and open technology ecosystem enablement I am fully invested in exposing technology through open source for global adoption and advancement.
+I am a strong believer in collaborative development and open technology ecosystem enablement I am fully invested in exposing technology through open source for global adoption and advancement.

+Participating and collaborating in and across a variety of open source groups and foundations, driving cooperative problem solving amongst groups.
+I additionally serve as board director of the Linux Foundation and the OpenStack Foundation.